cogtoolslab/projection_block_construction/README.md

 To run the experiments, run `python experiment_runner.py` in the root directory of the repository.
 This will run the experiments and save the results in a data frame either `~/scoping_simulations/results`.

 If you want to specify a custom folder, set the environment variable `SCOPING_SIMULATIONS_DIR` to the desired path.`

+## Contributing

+The project uses black, isort and ruff for formatting and code sorting.
+Please run `sh lint.sh` before committing.